imkh/golang-challenge/README.md

 ## CLI application

-This `cmd/mfx-recruit-dev` directory contains source code for a simple CLI application that makes use of the library.
+The `cmd/mfx-recruit-dev` directory contains source code for a simple CLI application that makes use of the library.

 ### Build